-- expected available revenue income is sufficient to meet interest payable in respect of the Class A notes; and - all counterparties involved in the transaction have a rating that remains adequate to support their ongoing roles in the programme.
+- expected available revenue income is sufficient to meet interest payable in respect of Class A notes; and - all counterparties involved in the transaction have a rating that remains adequate to support their ongoing roles in the programme.

-These requirements have been met throughout the current and prior year.
+These requirements have been met throughout the current period.
 Detailed information about the performance of the pool of residential mortgage loans within the Trust is included in the monthly investor reports.
-The arrears performance of the mortgage loans are detailed in note 17 to the financial statements.
+The arrears performance of the mortgage loans are detailed in the note 16 to the financial statements.